JoSihun/AutoFlightMLAgents/README.md

 - This image shows how drone autonomous flight machine learning works.
 - Unity ML-Agents has 5 different functions below.
 **`Initialize`, `OnEpisodeBegin`, `CollectObservations`, `OnActionReceived`, `Heuristic`.**
+  - Initialize
+    Initialization such as importing Unity object information.
+  - OnEpisodeBegin
+    Initialization of location and speed information of Agent, Target, etc. at the start of an episode.
+  - CollectObservations
+    Observation of environmental information for policy making.
+  - OnActionReceived
+    Conduct actions according to the determined policy
+  - Heuristic
+    Manipulated by the developer to make sure the behavior works well.
 - **`Heuristic`** is excluded because it is just checking function that if actions work or not.

 <p align="center"><img width="75%" src="Images/Architecture_001.jpg" /></p>